-This section describes how to create ToolTalk specs for objects your application creates and manages.
+This chapter describes how to create ToolTalk specs for objects your application creates and manages.
 Before you can identify the type of objects, you need to define otypes and store them in the ToolTalk Types Database.
-See "Static Message Patterns" for more information on otypes.
+See Chapter 10, "Static Message Patterns" for more information on otypes.